Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 An example of this can be found in the [architecture of the "digitaalstelsel omgevingswet"](https://aandeslagmetdeomgevingswet.nl/publish/library/219/dso_-_gas_-_knooppunt_toegang_iam.pdf)

 For identifying government organizations use the "organisatie-identificatienummer" (OIN).
-For identifying non-government organizations (companies, associations, foundations etc...) use the Handelsregisternummer (HRN).
+For identifying non-government organizations (companies, associations, foundations etc...) use the Handelsregisternummer (HRN) or its OIN equivalent.
 These are used in the PKIOverheid and e-Herkenning context.
 See https://www.logius.nl/diensten/oin for more information on these identifiers.
 OINs can be queried using the COR API https://portaal.digikoppeling.nl/registers/corApi/index .
 HRNs are derived from the RSIN which can be queried in the "Handels register" https://developers.kvk.nl/documentation/search-v2 .